 The Importance of Setting Goals for Your Business

 Whether expressed explicitly or not, most small business owners and managers have goals for the business they would like to achieve.
 It’s important to clearly state the goals that you have so that you possess a precise view of the short-term and long-term aims of the business, and can ensure that you are working towards them rather than just looking after the day-to-day needs of the business.
-Setting goals can also help with the process of determining what needs to be done to improve the business and should always be:
+Setting goals can also help with the process of determining what needs to be done to improve the business.

 • time bound – goals should be set with a timeframe for achievement in mind.

 • formulated to achieve the company’s vision and mission

 • easily understood, clear and concise, but can also be broad in scope

 • realistic and achievable, given the company’s resources

 • measurable, so they can be tracked and judged whether they have been achieved